likeablegeek/upcloud-api/README.md

 ## Scope and Roadmap

-This is an early pre-release of `upcloud-api` with many limitations:
+This is an early pre-release of `upcloud-api` with some limitations:

-1. This release only covers a handful of UpCloud API capabilities:
-    1. Getting a list of servers,
-    2. Getting a server's details,
-    3. Creating a server,
-    4. Getting list of storage templates,
-    5. Cloning storage from a template, and
-    6. Attaching storage to a server.
-2. There is no error handling yet in `upcloud-api` so if you fail to authenticate, fail to connect to the UpCloud API or there is an error in the data passed to the API, `upcloud-api` will fail without any error handling and your script will terminate with an error.
+1. There is no error handling yet in `upcloud-api` so if you fail to authenticate, fail to connect to the UpCloud API or there is an error in the data passed to the API, `upcloud-api` may fail without any error handling and your script will terminate with an error.

 This version currently uses version 1.3 of the UpCloud API.